Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

 The application configuration file instructs the tool to execute the dialogs listed in a single test file "GreetingTest.json".
 We will create that file shortly.

-All needed input files (just "GreetingTest.json" in this case) and output files will be written to the current folder since the "InputFolder" and "OutputFolder" are blank.
+All input test files (or just one in this case -- "GreetingTest.json") and output files will be read written to the current folder, where you run the executable.
+You can change these defaults by adding the fields "InputFolder" and "OutputFolder" (not shown here).

 "BotGreeting" field needs to be specified and set to true for echo bot tests, since by default it is false.
 A "true" value instructs the tool to verify that the test configuration is written correctly and the test is executed expecting a bot greeting after connection is established with the bot.